kjeldby/dvm-facets/README.md

 }
 ```

-The `wp_query` is used extensively in WordPress but most of the time the applier does not do anything either because the `wp_query` is not prepared for a search or because no facets are specified in the query string.
+The `wp_query` is used extensively in WordPress but most of the time the Filter does not do anything either because the `wp_query` is not prepared for a search or because no facets are specified in the query string.

-But when a search is done and a facet is requested the applier gets the facet and then add it to the `wp_query`.
+But when a search is done and a facet is requested the Filter gets the facet and then add it to the `wp_query`.

 The filter uses a `Facet_Query` to interact with the query string.
 This object encapsulates the query string and the parsing of it.